Locations:

 Treating and moving through empathy fatigue

-In today’s global pandemic, empathy fatigue can go hand-in-hand with caution fatigue.
-But it’s important to remain vigilant about slowing the spread of COVID-19.
-We must be mindful about what we’re doing to help and protect others, while also taking care of ourselves.
+Empathy fatigue can go hand-in-hand with caution fatigue.
+But it’s important to remain vigilant and be mindful about what we’re doing to help and protect others, while also taking care of ourselves.

 Empathy fatigue can eventually slip into depression, so it’s so important to pay attention to how you’re feeling, address those feelings and move forward with caring for yourself and those around you.